slackapi/java-slack-sdk/README.md

 ## Important Notice for jSlack users

 The [jSlack](https://search.maven.org/artifact/com.github.seratch/jslack) project has been transferred to [@slackapi](http://github.com/slackapi).
 The jSlack maintenance releases for security issues or major bugfixes will be continued at https://github.com/seratch/jslack-maintenance-releases .

+### Contributing

+We welcome contributions from everyone!
+Please check out our [Contributor's Guide](.github/contributing.md) for how to contribute in a helpful and collaborative way.